rxjans/rxjans/README.md

 💻 I'm versatile in working on both the frontend and backend aspects of web development, enabling me to tackle projects from conception to deployment.

 📫 Ready to elevate your web development projects?
-Feel free to reach out to me via [email/LinkedIn/Twitter], and let's create something awesome together!
+Feel free to reach out to me via email: rajan4.sharma2001@gmail.com, and let's create something awesome together!

 ## 🌐 Socials: